My-Dios/invoice-system/README.md

 <b>4.
 Testing</b>
 <br>
-You can test the API create transaction but you must adjustment customerID in Get All Customer API and itemID in Get All Item
+You can test the API `Create Transaction` but you must adjustment key value customerID in `Get All Customer` API and key value itemID in `Get All Item` API

 ## Version